 Fear not if you’re not a whisky fan, past bottles of the month have included Cognacs, Rums, Brandys and even Calvados.
 Prices are £50 per month and aim to offer bottles for cheaper than you would be able to buy them for elsewhere and in some cases be UK exclusives.
 You can find the Summerton Club Here if you would like to take a look as a present or subscribe for others.

-Bottle kindly sent as part of PR for feature.
+Bottle kindly sent as part of PR for feature by the Summerton Club.
 Thoughts and opinions based on our honest experience with the brand.